golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

 ## Gridfuse x Leipzig Gophers

-Leipzig Gophers #32 took place on [2022-11-29 19:00 CET][meetup] and we had a
-great meetup at [Gridfuse'](https://gridfuse.com/) new office in the center of Leipzig.
+Leipzig Gophers Meetup #32 took place on [2022-11-29 19:00 CET][meetup] and we had a great meetup at [Gridfuse'](https://gridfuse.com/) new office in the heart of Leipzig.
 Gridfuse was founded in 2022 and builds software to bundle renewable energy sources (wind, solar, ...) to react to market prices - in Germany and Europe.

 Predicting future loads is one key component, and renewables pose their own set of challenges since they depend more on external factors (like the weather).
-Bundling (many smaller) assets is important, too -- e.g. into a 1-20MW is a target range.
+Bundling (many smaller) assets is important, too -- e.g. 1-20MW is a relevant target range.

 Affected by the [European energy crisis 2022](https://www.consilium.europa.eu/en/infographics/eu-measures-to-cut-down-energy-bills/)